mauriziochiaro/GitHub-Crawler/README.md

    - For private repositories, ensure your GitHub access token is configured as described above.

 ## Contributing
-Contributions to the GitHub Crawler Chatbot are welcome!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.
+Contributions to the GitHub Crawler Chatbot are welcome.

 ## License
 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements
-- OpenAI for the GPT models.
-- GitHub API for repository data access.